Skip to content

 You’ll receive a record_id in the response.
 This record triggers the Amiqus check process and sends the invitation email to the user.

-Note - If you wish to notify the user outside of Amiqus, you can set the notification value to be false.
-This will prevent Amiqus from sending the user an email asking them to do the check.
-The record response has a perform_url value which you can forward to the user however you want to e.g. email, in app, browser etc.
+💡 Tip: If you want to notify the user outside of Amiqus, set the notification value to false.
+This prevents Amiqus from sending an email and instead gives you a perform_url you can share via your own channels (email, app, etc).

 3. Wait for user to complete their checks